Italy Trip FAQ

 Absolutely not – you just need to love to eat great food!
 Italian cooking involves simple techniques and great ingredients, and you’ll learn everything you need to during our time cooking together at the school.Do we cook all day long?

 You’ll find the schedule for the week at the cooking school quite relaxed.
 Mornings will be leisurely before we head out to bike and the staff will prepare lunch for us.
-Afternoons are spent lounging by the pool, reading, taking a walk, or napping.
+Afternoons are spent wandering in town, reading, or napping.
 We’ll start our lesson each day around 6pm with a talk by the chalkboard before heading into the kitchen to make dinner together.What is the food like?

 Food in Italy, like much of the culture, is still very regional.
-The classic dishes in Rome (spaghetti carbonara or cacio e pepe, artichokes, pizza) will be different than the foods you’ll enjoy in Puglia (greens, whole grain pasta, tomatoes, olive oil, seafood).
+The classic dishes you’ll enjoy in Puglia are the staples of the Mediterranean Diet – greens, whole grain pasta, tomatoes, olive oil, seafood.
 I promise it is all outstanding!Can you accommodate vegetarians or people with food allergies?

 The diet in southern Italy is very big on vegetables anyway, so vegetarians will be right at home and won’t ever go hungry!
 For anyone with gluten sensitivities or allergies, we can provide gluten free pasta for your dishes.
 Please contact me to discuss food allergies to ensure we can meet your needs.Is it only women on the trip?